RMeli/spyrmsd/README.md

 from pyrmsd import rmsd
 ```

-#### Dummy RMSD
+#### Standard RMSD

-The function  `rmsd.rmsd_dummy` computes the standard RMSD without symmetry correction or minimization.
+The function  `rmsd.rmsd_standard` computes the standard RMSD without symmetry correction or minimization.
 The atoms are expected to be in the same order for both molecule being compared.

 #### Minimized RMSD